quantrkucb/NLP_10K_Filings/README.md

 \## Data
 The dataset consists of 10K filings for four selected stocks (names can be specified) from 2014 to 2019.
-The raw data is sourced from \[insert data source\], and sentiment analysis is performed using NLP techniques to derive sentiment scores for each filing.
+The raw data is sourced from EDGAR, and sentiment analysis is performed using NLP techniques to derive sentiment scores for each filing.

 \## Sentiment Analysis
 Sentiment analysis is conducted using \[insert specific NLP libraries